Mont Cenis Pass Railway: Board of Trade inspection

-In mid August the Board of Trade dispatched Captain Tyler to inspect the railway and the tunnel.
-On the way he inspected the locomotives and rolling under construction in Paris.
-On 22 August the repairs between St Michel and Lanslebourg were incomplete.
-However, on 26 August a test run was attempted.
+In mid-August, the Board of Trade dispatched Captain Tyler to inspect the railway and the tunnel.
+On the way, he inspected the locomotives and rolling stock under construction in Paris.
+On 22 August, the repairs between St Michel and Lanslebourg were incomplete.
+However, on 26 August, a test run was attempted.
 Two Goüin locomotives had been delivered but were not yet ready for service.
 So they had to use the second of the two British-built engines, built by James Cross at St Helens.
 Alexander Brogden was present.
-He wrote an account of the test to the Duke of Sutherland which remains in the Duke's records and is quoted verbatim by Ransom.
+He wrote an account of the test to the Duke of Sutherland, which remains in the Duke's records and is quoted verbatim by Ransom.
 Everyone was nervous because there had been no previous test.
 However, the test was passed very well.
 Captain Tyler even composed a song.
-There were fifty people on the train and Brunlees was the driver.
+There were fifty people on the train, and Brunlees was the driver.

 Inspection of tunnel

 During the same visit, Brogden and Tyler investigated the tunnel.
-In the letter mentioned above Brogden reported that progress was good.
-The tunnel should be pierced in three years and completed in four – much earlier than previously anticipated.
-Tyler's official report on the tunnel was that 7,366 metres had been bored, 4,884 remained and that the French had passed through the hard quartz and returned to the softer schist.
+In the letter mentioned above, Brogden reported that progress was good.
+The tunnel should be pierced in three years and completed in four—much earlier than previously anticipated.
+Tyler's official report on the tunnel was that 7,366 metres had been bored, 4,884 remained, and that the French had passed through the hard quartz and returned to the softer schist.
 The link between the tunnel and the French railway was another matter.
 It would not begin for a year and would take another four years to complete.

 September 1867 French and Italian regulators

 The company asked the French and Italian regulators to come to an inspection on 20 September, with a view to open for freight as soon as possible and open for passengers in October.
 They were optimistic.
-However, later in September they had a successful private test using the No. 3 locomotive, the first from Goüin.
+However, later in September, they had a successful private test using the No. 3 locomotive, the first from Goüin.
 In October, Brassey was touring his contracts.
-On the 12th he arrived at Mont-Cenis expecting a successful test.
+On the 12th, he arrived at Mont-Cenis expecting a successful test.
 It was a cold and wet day.
 The test was a disaster.
 Not only No. 3 but two other locomotives broke down in the attempt to complete the test.
 Brassey had to stand in the cold and wet, waiting for replacement engines.
 According to Helps, his biographer, Brassey developed a chill which led eventually to his death.

 November 1867

-General Meeting
+General meeting

-At a general meeting in November, shareholders were informed that Goüin had used inferior iron on the rocking shafts, rather than first grade iron or forged steel as specified, and the shafts therefore had failed in the test.
-Also the trailing axles could not accommodate the tight curves and would have to be removed.
+At a general meeting in November, shareholders were informed that Goüin had used inferior iron on the rocking shafts, rather than first-grade iron or forged steel as specified, and the shafts therefore had failed in the test.
+Also, the trailing axles could not accommodate the tight curves and would have to be removed.
 This meant that the rear driving wheels would need additional bearings and springs.
-On 17 April 1868 the Times reported that seven locomotives had had their shafts replaced or shortly would do.
+On 17 April 1868, the Times reported that seven locomotives had had their shafts replaced or shortly would do.